cosmos/ibc-go/docs/ibc/integration.md

 > Note that from v7 onwards, all light clients have to be explicitly registered in a chain's app.go and follow the steps listed below.
   This is in contrast to earlier versions of ibc-go when 07-tendermint and 06-solomachine were added out of the box.

-All light clients must be registered in a chain's app.go file, you must take the following steps:
+All light clients must be registered with `module.BasicManager` in a chain's app.go file.

-1. Create an implementation of `module.AppModuleBasic` for the light client.
-Register any required interfaces in the `RegisterInterfaces` function, and ensure `Name` returns the module name.
-All other functions can be no-ops.
-   Alternatively, you can use an existing light client implementation such as `ibctm.AppModuleBasic{}`.
-2. Register the module with `module.BasicManager`.
+The following code example shows how to register the existing `ibctm.AppModuleBasic{}` light client implementation.

 ```go
 // app.go